“BIRTH OF PHARAOH” CHAPTER 7

 He screams, “I can’t eat you.
 Go!
 Now!”

 There is a strange feeling everywhere.
-Thamy is not good with this but has learned to be more strategic.
+Thamy is not good with this but has learned to be more strategic than to attempt to fight with Skin directly.
 Instead of arguing with Skin, he nods slightly at Pavla who is seated a few tables away.
-They have put in hours together in the sunshine, working on crafting something in the dirt, and Thamy wants Pavla safe.
+They have put in hours together in the sunshine, working on crafting things for themselves.
+They have an agreement to survive.

-Pavla tells herself she will survive this night.
-Something inside her agrees.
+Pavla tells herself she will most certainly survive this night.
 She knows she can outrun most people.
-She knows she has a way of getting out of scrapes.
+She has a way of getting out of scrapes.

 Skin strolls back to his seat.
 He places his hand on the top, drags the crown off.
 It’s been there for ages.
 He drops it on the ground.